 Have a plan for what your audience should do next.
 Do you want them to call you?
 Email you?
 Check out your website or an article you wrote?
 Make it easy for them to take the next step.
 Always have business cards on hand so they can easily have access to your contact information.

-Investing the time and energy in a great elevator pitch now will set you and your company up for future success.
+Investing the time and energy into knowing how to write an elevator pitch now will set you and your company up for future success.